 The following instructions are for the Undergraduate Research Center's Undergraduate Research, Scholarship and Creative Activities Conference, however the general concepts will apply to abstracts for similar conferences.
+In the video to the right, Kendon Kurzer, PhD presents guidance from the University Writing Program.
+To see abstracts from previous URC Conferences, visit our Abstract Books Page.

 What is an abstract?